beshu-tech/readonlyrest-docs/elasticsearch.md

 ```

 *An Example of Access Control List (ACL) made of 2 blocks.*

+The YAML snippet above, like all of this plugin's settings should be saved inside a file called `readonlyrest.yml` you can create right beside the main YAML configuration file of Elasticsearch.

+**PRO TIP**: If you are a subscriber of the PRO/Enterprise Kibana plugin, you can edit and refresh the settings through a GUI.

 ## Installing
 To install ReadonlyREST plugin for Elasticsearch: